Choosing the Best MLOps Platform: a Comprehensive Comparison of MLOps Platforms

 Valohai makes managing datasets in computer vision easy.Read How

 On the other hand, MLOps platforms for deep learning are built to handle massive amounts of unstructured data such as images, videos, or audio.
 Significant emphasis is placed on utilizing powerful GPU machines as these models may take days to train even on the most powerful hardware.

-On the traditional machine learning side, we have products like MLFlow built by Databricks – authors of Spark – while Valohai sits on the deep learning side with a heavy focus on machine orchestration.
+On the traditional machine learning side, we have products like Metaflowwhich is ideal for tabular data while Valohai sits on the deep learning side with a heavy focus on machine orchestration.